 - Sonata (zaleplon)

-The majority of sedatives depress the central nervous system by increasing the activity of the neurotransmitter gamma-aminobutyric acid (GABA).
+The majority of sedative drugs depress the central nervous system by increasing the activity of the neurotransmitter gamma-aminobutyric acid (GABA).
 Increased amounts of GABA slows down brain activity, leading to feelings of calm or drowsiness.
-When taken as prescribed, sedatives can be effective at alleviating symptoms of anxiety and panic disorders because they induce feelings of relaxation.
+When taken as prescribed, sedative drugs can be effective at alleviating symptoms of anxiety and panic disorders because they induce feelings of relaxation.

 Signs And Symptoms of Sedative Addiction